-Aggressive TendenciesPosted over 3 years ago by Holly
+Aggressive TendenciesPosted almost 4 years ago by Holly

 I just watched a sweet little video featuring frolicking pit bulls that made the statement